scheckmedia/MMM-GoogleMapsTraffic/README.md

 ![Alt text](/img/coordinates.png "Google Maps coordinates.")

 ## Styles
 To add custom styles use the [mapstyle app](https://mapstyle.withgoogle.com/).
 If you are finish with your configuration just copy the json, create a new file `themes/stylename.json` and paste the copied json content in this file.
-After this you are able to set the `theme` attribute to to `stylename` to apply your style to the map.
+After this you are able change the `theme` attribute to `stylename` to apply your custom style to the map.